Iniya (film): Critical response

-R G Vijayasarathy of Rediff.com scored the film at 2 out of 5 stars and wrote "Music by Sreedhar is above average.
+R. G. Vijayasarathy of Rediff.com scored the film at 2 out of 5 stars and wrote "Music by Sreedhar is above average.
 Compositions like Yaarannu, Mudhdhaadha I Naguvige shine.
 Sundaranatha Suvarna's camera work is good too.
 Overall Iniya is worth a watch".
 Bangalore Mirror wrote "The film is overly dramatic in most parts and neither Balaji or Pooja Gandhi help to stem the rot.
 The formula of a comedy scene followed by a song followed by a fight with yawning gaps within scenes makes Iniya a dull watch".
 The Times of India scored the film at 3 out of 5 stars and wrote "Hats off to Balaji, who carries the film on his shoulders with his brilliant acting and excellent dialogue delivery, especially in the climax.
 Pooja Gandhi is okay but only at the end.
-V Shridhars music is a treat to the ears, and Sundaranatha Suvarnas camerawork is a feast for the eyes".
+V Shridhar's music is a treat to the ears, and Sundaranatha Suvarna's camerawork is a feast for the eyes".
 The New Indian Express wrote "Sreedhar's music is good.
 The title song and "Muddaada Ee Naguvige" have been shot well.
 The background score gels with the narrative.
 Veteran Sundaranath Suvarna shows his competence in handling the camera.
 "Iniya" is good in parts.
 It shines because of a very strong performance from Balaji".